GSA/recalls_api/README.md

 Recalls API
 ==============

 **Note:** The endpoint for our Recalls API was deprecated on March 27, 2015.
-The source code will remain on here on Github, if you'd like to clone or fork it.
+The source code will remain here on Github, if you'd like to clone or fork it.

 ## Ruby